kantega/reststop/README.md

 ## Getting Started

 The easiest way to understand Reststop, is to see it in action.
+Either take the [intro tutorial](https://github.com/kantega/reststop/wiki/Intro%20Tutorial) or just follow the simple instructions below:

 In this section we will be using a Maven plugin to create a small project, and make some small changes to understand how things work.
 Let's start:

 Create Reststop project: